magento/devdocs/guides/v2.1/install-gde/trouble/tshoot_composer-install.md

 `mv composer.phar /usr/local/bin/composer`

-If you have issues with authenticating with the Magento 2 GitHub repository, see <a href="{{ site.gdeurl }}install-gde/prereq/connect-auth.html">Get your authentication keys</a>.
+If you have issues with authenticating with the Magento 2 GitHub repository, see <a href="{{ site.gdeurl21 }}install-gde/prereq/connect-auth.html">Get your authentication keys</a>.